 Many people are under the false impression that chocolate and greasy food cause acne.
 But it is, in fact, the carbohydrates that cause this health issue alongside the increase in blood sugar.

-When consumed, foods that are high in carbs and sugar also cause the bacteria within your mouth to produce acids which can destroy tooth enamel.
+When consumed, foods that are high in carbs and sugar also cause the bacteria within your mouth to produce acids that can destroy tooth enamel.
 Since tooth enamel can never be replaced, avoiding these sort of foods is highly significant.

 Make Wise Food Selections

-Whether it be out at a fast food restaurant or home, it is important that you select foods wisely.
+Whether it be out at a fast-food restaurant or home, it is important that you select foods wisely.
 Here are some simple guidelines as a start to selecting healthier food options.

 Avoid simple carbohydrates such as white bread, white rice, doughnuts, white tortillas, and bagels.